miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 The concepts of macros, recording and playing-back your keystrokes in text editors has been around forever, and the implementations are as varied.
 The longest-ago macro system I can remember learning was on `CygnusEd` (ced) on the Amiga computer back in the 80s.
-Yes, in the age of mohawks and *Back To The Future* before most of you reading this were born, I was committing keystrokes to habit.
+Yes, in the age of Mohawks and *Back To The Future* before most of you reading this were born, I was committing keystrokes to habit.
 Then, **POOF!** The Amiga disappears.